Continuous-wave radar: Modulated continuous-wave

-– is a short-range measuring radar set capable of determining distance.
+is short-range measuring radar capable of determining distance.
 This increases reliability by providing distance measurement along with speed measurement, which is essential when there is more than one source of reflection arriving at the radar antenna.
 This kind of radar is often used as "radar altimeter" to measure the exact height during the landing procedure of aircraft.
 It is also used as early-warning radar, wave radar, and proximity sensors.
 Doppler shift is not always required for detection when FM is used.
-While early implementations, such as the APN-1 Radar Altimeter of the 1940s, were designed for short ranges, Over The Horizon Radars (OTHR) such as the Jindalee Operational Radar Network (JORN) are designed to survey intercontinental distances of some thousands of kilometres.
+While early implementations, such as the APN-1 Radar Altimeter of the 1940s, were designed for short ranges, over the horizon radars (OTHR) such as the Jindalee Operational Radar Network (JORN) are designed to survey intercontinental distances of some thousands of kilometres.

 In this system the transmitted signal of a known stable frequency continuous wave varies up and down in frequency over a fixed period of time by a modulating signal.
 Frequency difference between the receive signal and the transmit signal increases with delay, and hence with distance.
 This smears out, or blurs, the Doppler signal.
 Echoes from a target are then mixed with the transmitted signal to produce a beat signal which will give the distance of the target after demodulation.

-A variety of modulations are possible, the transmitter frequency can slew up and down as follows :
+A variety of modulations are possible, the transmitter frequency can slew up and down as follows: